Reunion Island Travel Tips

 Pro Tip

-On Sundays, the popular beaches are busy with locals and parking can be hard to find.
+On Sundays, the popular beaches are busy with locals and parking is hard to find.
 On Monday, many restaurants and snacks in Reunion Island are closed because they were open on Sunday.

 Getting a Local SIM Card in Reunion Island

-Getting a local SIM card in Reunion Island is a bit challenging as, at the time of writing this guide, no local operator is allowed to sell to tourists at the airport so you physically need to go to one of their locations, taking into account that not all shops are open on weekends.
+Getting a local SIM card in Reunion Island is a bit challenging as, when writing this guide, no local operator is allowed to sell to tourists at the airport.
+Hence, you must visit one of their locations, considering that not all shops are open on weekends.

-To summarize: do have the ability to make local calls and use data (for navigation or checking various local information) but do expect things to not really cater to tourists.
-Maybe this will improve in the future but this is another example of how mass tourism has yet to reach Reunion Island (thankfully).
+To summarize, it’s helpful to have the ability to make local calls and use data (for navigation or checking various local information), but expect things to not really cater to tourists.
+Maybe this will improve in the future, but this is another example of how mass tourism has yet to reach Reunion Island (thankfully).

 Best beaches in Reunion Island - Plage de L’Hermitage

 A vacation in Reunion Island is a thrilling experience with so much to see and do apart from hiking and hanging out at the beach.
-Here are a few ideas and tips, but be sure to check out the Two Weeks in Reunion Island sample itinerary for more in-depth information.
+Here are a few ideas and tips.
+Also, check out the Two Weeks in Reunion Island sample itinerary for more in-depth information.

 quote-blue